-Provisions of Paragraphs 2 and 3 of Item 1.5.13 do not apply where the main function of the machinery is the spraying of products.
+Provisions of Paragraphs 2 and 3 of point 1.5.13 of this Annex do not apply where the main function of the machinery is the spraying of products.
 However, the operator must be protected against the risk of exposure to such hazardous emissions.

-3.6 INFORMATION AND INDICATIONS
+3.6 Information and indications